 What's Azure AI Search?

-Azure AI Search (formerly known as "Azure Cognitive Search") is an enterprise-ready search and retrieval system, with a comprehensive set of advanced search technologies, built for high-performance applications at any scale.
+Azure AI Search (formerly known as "Azure Cognitive Search") is an enterprise-ready information retrieval system for your heterogeneous content that you ingest into a search index, and surface to users through queries and apps.
+It comes with a comprehensive set of advanced search technologies, built for high-performance applications at any scale.

-Azure AI Search is the recommended retrieval system for building RAG-based applications on Azure, with native LLM integrations between Azure OpenAI Service and Azure Machine Learning, and multiple strategies for relevance tuning.
+Azure AI Search is the recommended retrieval system for building RAG-based applications on Azure, with native LLM integrations between Azure OpenAI Service and Azure Machine Learning, an integration mechanism for non-native models and processes, and multiple strategies for relevance tuning.

-Azure AI Search can be used in both traditional and GenAI scenarios.
-Common use cases include knowledge base insights (catalog or document search), information discovery (data exploration), retrieval-augmented generation (RAG), and indexing automation.
+Azure AI Search can be used in both traditional and GenAI search scenarios.
+Common use cases include catalog or document search, information discovery (data exploration), and retrieval-augmented generation (RAG) for conversational search.

 When you create a search service, you work with the following capabilities: